 So instead, just pick ONE individual who you know your product or service can REALLY help (and who you’d love to work with)

-GIve them a name, think about what they do at the weekends, what kind of music are they listening to, what Netflix shows are they watching, what are their deepest darkest desires.
+Give them a name, think about what they do at the weekends, what kind of music they are listening to, what Netflix shows they are watching, what are their deepest, darkest desires.

 This will allow you to create content effortlessly because you’re now talking to one person instead of racking your brain for hours on how you can speak to ALL the facets of your audience.